 Meet just a few of our outstanding students who have benefitted from the generous gifts of visionaries like you.

-Civil Engineering ’19
+Mechanical Engineering ’19

 “I want to make my impact on the world by working for a company that creates biomedical devices and helps people who have trouble just living life every day.”